JS3 block viewer

 👉🏽 Code running out of order and off the thread

-When the time runs out, our Web API sends a message to our program to let us know.
+When the time runs out, the Web API sends a message to our program to let us know.
 This is called an event 🧶 🧶 event An event is a signal that something has happened. .
-Our API sends its message to our event loop 🧶 🧶 event loop The event loop is a JavaScript mechanism that handles asynchronous callbacks. .
+The API sends its message to our event loop 🧶 🧶 event loop The event loop is a JavaScript mechanism that handles asynchronous callbacks. .
 And what message does the event loop send?
 It sends a callback.
 It sends our call back.
 It tells our thread to run the code in that function.

 A callback is our function call, sent back to us through the event loop, for us to run.